 In order to show the $\sqrt{n}$- consistency and asymptotic normality of the estimators in the next sections, we now introduce some conditions, which correspond to those in \cite{FGH:19}.
-We note that we do not need conditions on reparameterization.
+We note that we do not need conditions on re parameterization.

 \begin{enumerate} \item[(A1)] $\bmX$ has a density w.r.t.\ Lebesgue measure on its support $\X$, which is a convex set $\mathcal{X}$ with a nonempty interior, and satisfies $\mathcal{X}\subset\{\bmx\in\R^d:\|\bmx\|\le R\}$ for some $R>0$. \item[(A2)] The function $\psi_0$ is bounded on the set $\{u\in\R:u=\bma_0^T\bmx,\,\bmx\in \mathcal{X}\}$. \item[(A3)] There exists $\d>0$ such that the conditional expectation $\tilde\psi_{\bma}$, defined by (\ref{conditional_exp}) is nondecreasing on $I_{\bma}=\{u\in\R: u=\bma^T\bmx,\,x\in\mathcal{X}\}$ and satisfies $\tilde\psi_{\bma}=\psi_{\bma}$, so minimizes